How To Manage Your Mental Health After A Week Of Sadness & Chaos

 While we'll hopefully be able to channel our anger at this week's events into positive action, the stress can take a major toll, physically and mentally.
 Especially considering that the violence on Wednesday didn't occur in a vacuum; 2020 felt like a landmine, and although many people saw something like this coming, actually watching the insurrection take place — and then getting stuck in the 24/7 news cycle of reactions to it — was still incredibly draining at best, traumatizing at worst.

 The truth is, you can't help improve the world unless you help yourself first.
 Now's a good time to book an emergency session with your therapist and to lean on your support networks.
 And take a look through this list of expert-backed strategies for protecting your mental health during fraught times like this week.
-Practice all of them, or pick your favorite one or two.
-And if you're experiencing depression or anxiety and are in need of crisis support, please call the Crisis Call Center’s 24-hour hotline at 1-775-784-8090.
+Practise all of them, or pick your favorite one or two.
+And, if you are in crisis, please call Crisis Services Canada at 1-833-456-4566 at any time or text 45645 between 4 p.m. and 12 a.m.
+ET.
+Residents of Quebec, please call 1-866-277-3553.

 Advertisement